dgaponcic/security_policies/README.md

 # security_policies

-A tool for parsing and running audit security policies.
+A tool for parsing and running and enforcing audit security policies.

 The application is written in Python, for GUI used PyQT.